The Kohers land at Boise Airport in Idaho, US (credit: MAF US)

 The flight bound for Montepuez in Cabo Delgado raised more suspicion since conflict in the region is rife.
 There is a general mistrust of foreigners who handle goods in the area.

-Before the supplies were even loaded onto the plane, the police seized them and detained Ryan, W.J and Eric on suspicion of supporting insurgents.
+Before the supplies were even loaded onto the plane, the police seized them and detained Ryan, Willem and Eric on suspicion of terrorism and supporting insurgents.
 The three men were originally imprisoned in Inhambane but have since been relocated to the Machava Maximum Security Prison near Maputo.

 To date, no formal charges have been made.

-For the first time in nearly three months, Ryan’s wife Annabel and their two young sons, Elias and Hezekiah, were able to speak to Ryan over the telephone.
+For the first time in nearly three months, Ryan’s wife Annabel and their two young sons, Elias and Hezekiah, were able to speak to Ryan over the telephone on 24 January.
 It’s given the family a real boost says Annabel:

 ‘It was encouraging to hear Ryan’s voice and to know that he really is doing well considering the circumstances.
 Waking the boys with Ryan’s voice on speaker and seeing their huge smiles was such a sweet moment.
 I feel an increased sense of peace and steadfastness as we continue praying and waiting on the Lord.
 Those nearly two hours will be cherished until we next talk or when he is released.’